wbiker/rules_dotnet/dotnet/toolchains.rst

 ~~~~~~~~~~~~~~~~~~

 DotnetContext is never returned by a rule, instead you build one using dotnet_context(ctx) in the
-top of any custom skylark rule that wants to interact with the go rules.
+top of any custom skylark rule that wants to interact with the dotnet rules (regardless of framework).
 It provides all the information needed to create dotnet actions, and create or interact with the
 other dotnet providers.